katyukha/thepath/README.md

 - Any operation on path have to produce new instance of `Path` to avoid side effects
 - Simplify naming for frequent operations (introducing new type for this allows to do it).
+- Automatic tilde expansion when needed (for example before file operations);

 ## Examples